vcflib/bio-vcf/README.md

 [![Build Status](https://secure.travis-ci.org/pjotrp/bioruby-vcf.png)](http://travis-ci.org/pjotrp/bioruby-vcf)

+News: bio-vcf turns any VCF into JSON with header information, and allows you to pipe that JSON directly into any JSON supporting language, including Python and Javascript!

-A new generation VCF parser.
+Bio-vcf is a new generation VCF parser, filter and converter.
 Bio-vcf is not only fast for genome-wide (WGS) data, it also comes with a really nice filtering, evaluation and rewrite language and it can output any type of textual data, including VCF header and contents in RDF and JSON.

 So, why would you use bio-vcf over other parsers?
 Because